Online Ordering

 Source

-Uber Eats is one of the largest food delivery platforms, connecting restaurants with thousands of potential customers.
+Uber Eats is one of the largest food delivery platforms globally, leveraging Uber's existing driver network to connect restaurants with thousands of potential customers.
 It offers exposure, a built-in delivery network, and marketing tools to help restaurants grow.
 However, partnering with Uber Eats isn’t the same as having your own online ordering system.

 Like other third-party marketplaces, Uber Eats acts as the middleman—handling transactions, controlling customer interactions, and charging restaurants a commission per order.
 While it can save operational costs by providing a delivery network, it also limits a restaurant’s control over pricing, customer data, and service quality.